santhushii/mediapp/README.md

 DELETE /delete-patient/:id: Delete a reviewed patient

-Health Notes
+New Prescription
-GET /health-notes: Get health notes
+GET /new-prescription: Get New Prescription
-POST /submit-health-note: Add a health note
+POST /submit-new-prescription: Add a New prescription